Marine Archaeologists Retrieve New Treasures at the Elgin Marbles Shipwreck

-It has been 200 years since the tragedy on the sea, yet the topic of the Parthenon marbles is still very controversial.
-In 1816, Lord Elgin sold the marble treasures to the British Government and they became part of the British Museum’s collection.
+It has been 200 years since the tragedy at sea, yet the topic of the Parthenon marbles is still very controversial.
+In 1816, Lord Elgin sold the marble treasures to the British Government and they became part of the British Museum’s collection .
 However, nowadays, Elgin is regarded as a thief by many Greek people.

 They see him as a criminal who stole their heritage.
 Many of the original Parthenon marbles can be found in London and some are in the Louvre in Paris.
 Greek exhibits mostly consist of plaster casts of the precious marbles, but there is an ongoing attempt to recover the lost treasures from abroad.

-An idealised view of the Temporary Elgin Room at the Museum in 1819, with portraits of staff, a trustee and visitors. ( Public Domain )
+An idealized view of the Temporary Elgin Room at the Museum in 1819, with portraits of staff, a trustee and visitors. ( Public Domain )

 Top Image: Left: Marine archaeologists explore Mentor, the Elgin Marbles Shipwreck.
 Right: A gold ring and earrings that were found at the wreck.
 Source: Greek Reporter